Cebu Institute of Technology – University: Buildings

-Don Gregorio L. Escario Building
+Don Rodolfo T. Lizares, Sr. Building

 Opened in 1971, this building was the first to be built in the school's N. Bacalso campus.
-It is also known as the Main Building.
-The building was renamed in 2018 to honor Gregorio Escario, the school's third president.
+It is also known as the Main Building or the RTL Building.
+The building was renamed in 2018 to honor Rodolfo T. Lizares, Sr., the school's second president.
 It houses the following departments: College of Management, Business, and Accountancy; College of Arts, Sciences, and Education; College of Criminal Justice; Senior High School Department.

-It is connected to the Science and Technology Building on the third floor, and to the Don Simplicio A. Lizares Building (Junior High School Building) on the second, third, and fourth floors.
+It is connected to the Dr. Nicolas G. Escario, Sr. Building on the third floor, and to the Don Simplicio A. Lizares Building (Junior High School Building) on the second, third, and fourth floors.

-In the middle of the Don Gregorio L. Escario Building is the Quadrangle, where many of the school's events are held.
+In the middle of the Don Rodolfo T. Lizares, Sr. Building is the Quadrangle, where many of the school's events are held.

-Science and Technology Building
+Currently, the building is undergoing renovations on its fourth floor.

+Dr. Nicolas G. Escario, Sr. Building

-Also known as the ST Building, it was inaugurated in 2002.
+Also known as the Science and Technology Building or ST Building, it was inaugurated in 2002.
 The building hosts the College of Computer Studies and the College of Nursing and Allied Health Sciences, as well as the computer laboratories of the Senior High School department.
 It is connected to the Main Building via an elevated walkway connected between the third floors of both buildings.
+It was then named the Dr. Nicolas G. Escario, Sr. Building on December 6, 2018, more commonly known as the NGE Building by students.

-New Academic Building
+Academic Building

 Inaugurated in 2006, this building hosts the College of Engineering and Architecture.

 Don Simplicio A. Lizares Building

 Opened in 1999, the building was originally called the High School building.
-In 2018, it was renamed as the Don Simplicio A. Lizares Building, to honor the school's second president.
+In 2018, it was renamed as the Don Simplicio A. Lizares Building, to honor the school's first Chairman of the Board of Trustees.

+Gregorio L. Escario Building

+Opened in 2021, the new 8-storey building is situated in front of the Academic Building.
+It is a multi-purpose building with lecture hall-style rooms, as well as general classrooms.
+It was named after the university's third president Gregorio L. Escario, and is commonly abbreviated as the GLE Building by students.